Select Page

 Final Word

 White tea has been revered highly in Chinese culture for centuries.
 While it used to be grown only in China, nowadays it is available in many countries across the globe.
-Though white tea is not as popular as green tea is to western tea lovers, it deserves more attention.
-Whether for its plethora of health benefits or for the fragrant and mellow aroma, if you haven’t tried white tea yet, you could choose to add it to your tea repertoire and enjoy the delicate flavor of this loose-leaf tea.
+Though white tea is not as popular as green tea is for Western tea lovers, it deserves more attention.
+Whether for its plethora of health benefits or for its fragrant and mellow aroma, if you haven’t tried white tea yet, you could choose to add it to your tea repertoire and enjoy the delicate flavor of this loose-leaf tea.

 Read Next: